Purple Shiso Plants | Perilla | The Wasabi Company

 Growing shiso is straightforward and rewarding with impressive yields produced in quick time.
 If you can grow basil you can grow shiso as the requirements are the same.
 In the garden plant into free-draining, moist soil once all risk of frost has passed, aim for exposure to full or partial sun.
 In a pot use standard compost and if available, mix in composted bark.
 Mulch will help in both scenarios, as leaves are more succulent when the soil is kept moist.
 Harvest leaves, growing tips and flowers throughout the season.
 The more growing tips you pinch out the bushier your plant will remain.

 Please be aware shiso plants will not survive frost.
 Please harden plants off and plant out when risk of frost has passed.
-More detail below
+More detail below.

 Remove and dry all leaves before the first frost and store for adding to sauces, soups and stews like any other herb.
 Leaves, either dried or fresh, make an excellent tea.
-The tea made from purple and bi-colour leaves starts blue before turning dark purple as the colour seeps into the hot water.
-For an iced tea, pour from the pot over ice and add a dash of lemon or yuzu juice to turn the tea bright pink and wonderfully refreshing.

 Shiso is a great source of calcium, potassium, iron, vitamins A, B2 and C and is rich in Omega-3 fatty acids and rosmarinic acid, which has powerful anti-inflammatory properties, making them a healthy choice for humans.
 Shiso leaves are however toxic to cows and other livestock and although they will usually avoid them please cultivate shiso where they cannot be reached by these animals.